 Questions to Ask

-Understanding what you’re getting with a monitoring service comes down to asking the right questions.
+Understanding what you’re getting with a website performance monitoring service comes down to asking the right questions.
 To help you get started, here are some questions to ask (internal or external):

 - Do you offer more than HTTP checks to determine site availability?

 - How often do checks run and from how many locations?

 - Does your service integrate with other popular tools like Slack or PagerDuty?